Best Triathlon Bikes Tested & Compared

-When tested with or without the its hydration and storage units to show whether it has a high degree aerodynamic in a ready race configuration, Giant Trinity Advanced trinity stands out to be very competitive.
-It stands out as the fastest and also one of the bikes with most aerodynamics with or without its hydration and storage components.
+When tested with or without the its hydration and storage units to show whether it has a high degree of aerodynamically designed race ready configuration, Giant Trinity Advanced trinity stands out to be very competitive.
+It stands out as the fastest and also one of the bikes with most aerodynamics with or without its extra accessories.

-Aero drive Tri Fork boasts a triathlon specific 5.1 airfoil shape, and a new Aero drive Tri Base Bar that also features a 5.1 airfoil shape with a reversible design that is able to offer up to 40 mm height adjustment.
-Both front and rear Speed control brakes are integrated and hidden from the wind, with the front brake designed to match the profile and trailing edge of the fork and the rear featuring an innovative fairing that is claimed to save 3 watts of drag at 50 kph.
+The Aero drive Tri Fork offers a 5.1 airfoil design that is triathlon ready, and a new Aero drive Tri Base Bar that also features a reversible design that is able to offer up to 40 mm height adjustment.
+Both the front and the rear Speed control brakes are integrated and hidden from the wind's reach, with the front braking system is designed to exactly match the profile of the fork and also the rear which has an innovative design to the fairing, which claims to actually save up to 3 watts of drag at around 50 kph.

 Cost or Value: